LeonAaron/Portfolio/Fortune Trivia Game/README.md

     git clone https://github.com/LeonAaron/Portfolio.git
  ```

-This will clone the entire Java repository to your local machine.
+This will clone the entire Java repository to your computer.

 ### 2. Navigate to the project folder: